Overview and Description

 - Begins within hours of injury and takes months to years to complete.

-- Axonal regeneration is faster in the beginning and becomes slower as it reaches the nerve end.
-When the regenerating axon reaches the end organ, the axon matures and becomes myelinated
+- Axonal regeneration is faster in the initial stages of nerve injury and becomes slower as it reaches the nerve end.

 - Scar formation at the injury site will block axonal regeneration.
 If the axons fail to cross over the injury site, the distal segment is permanently denervated and the axonal growth from the proximal segment forms a neuroma.